 Seven Sounds Brewing Company.
 After four years of renovating, this 12,000-square-foot brewery, located in a building that was originally built for oil lamp production in the 1880s, opened in December 2021.
 Inside, take a look at the 1940s wooden beams crafted from locally milled trees, or grab a seat outside to enjoy a view of the Pasquotank River.

 Coasters Downtown.
 Established in 2006, Coasters has long been one of Elizabeth City’s go-to spots for a wide assortment of craft beer and late-night fun.
 With a full bar and 24 taps with a heavy emphasis on regional craft beer, Coasters is Elizabeth City’s late-night destination — and features karaoke every Thursday night.
 Open from 12 p.m. to 2 a.m.
 365 days a year, stop by to order a drink and one of Coasters’ signature pizzas made fresh-to-order with housemade dough and sauce — available for lunch, dinner, and late night.

 Muddy Waters Coffeehouse.
 Located on West Main Street, this small coffeehouse has served Elizabeth City since 200.
-Indulge in desserts like sugar cookies, and sip Italian soda and coffee made with house-roasted beans.
+Indulge in desserts like blondies, and sip fruit smoothies and coffee made with house-roasted beans.